TD-Dan/Ai-User-Framework/framework_protocol.md

 *   **Phase 1: Instantiation**
     1.  **Instantiate Knowledge Graph:** Load and parse all Holon files provided by the user.
+    2.  **Perform Integrity Audit:** Perform a bidirectional integrity audit.
+        *   **Catalogue-to-File Check:** Compare the `holon_catalogue.json` list against the loaded Holon files.
+If a catalogued Holon is not found, report the missing Holon ID to the user.
-    2.  **Perform Integrity Audit:** Compare the list of loaded Holon IDs against the complete list of Holons specified in `holon_catalogue.json`.
-If discrepancies exist, the AI must report the missing Holon IDs to the user.
+        *   **File-to-Catalogue Check:** Compare the loaded Holon files against the `holon_catalogue.json` list.
+If a loaded Holon is not found in the catalogue, report the un-catalogued Holon ID to the user.
     3.  **Await Confirmation:** Before proceeding, the AI must receive user confirmation.
     4.  **Establish World State:** Determine the current UTC timestamp via the `REAL_TIME_QUERY` protocol.
     5.  **Orient to Partner:** Identify and synthesize the `Human_Persona` Holon.